mattsmartey13/cushon-solution/README.md

 ## Top level view of the solution
 - Retail investment microservice
+- Start off with investment ISA's, but should be built to allow other types of ISA a retail customer may want (cash, lifetime)
 - Rest of the Cushon architecture eg. authorization, report generation, emailing etc. handled elsewhere // out of scope
 - Using Symfony 6
   - Experience with Symfony commercially